Adverb Clause of Reason

 Subordinate Clause: something dropped on his head. (it modifies the verb ‘cried’ in the main clause.

-The following are some subordinating conjunctions that usually begin a subordinate adverbial clause of reason.
+The following are some subordinating conjunctions that usually begin a subordinate adverb clause of reason.

-The following are examples of adverbial clauses of reason.
+The following are examples of adverb clauses of reason.
 In each sentence, the adverb clause states the reason or cause of the action expressed in the main clause.

 • As we were late, we walked quickly to the school.